 Stage 4: Exploit

 With the acquired information, attackers drain the victim's wallets, steal their identity, or further the phishing campaign by targeting the victim's contacts.
-Exploitation can be immediate or occur over an extended period, depending on the scammer's goals.
+Depending on the scammer's goals, exploitation can be immediate or occur over an extended period.

 Stage 5: Exit